 2. Big Data and Analytics

 Big data and analytics is becoming more critical for biotech companies.
 It helps us discover the root of biological questions and find patterns in complex sets of information such as DNA, protein, and clinical data.
-Bioinformatics is a subset of big data that analyzes these huge amounts of data to help us identify new targets for treatment or disease prevention.
+Bioinformatics is a subset of big data that analyzes these vast amounts of data to help us identify new targets for treatment or disease prevention.

 3. Gene Editing